SomeRanDev/reflaxe.CPP/README.md

 ## Why does this exist?

 Haxe's normal C++ target uses a garbage collection system and requires compiling with the [hxcpp](https://github.com/HaxeFoundation/hxcpp) library.
-While this works great for projects expecting consistent behavior across multiple compilation targets, difficulties can arise trying to bind or work with existing a C++ framwork that provides its own compilation and/or management systems.
+While this works great for projects expecting consistent behavior across multiple compilation targets, difficulties can arise trying to bind or work with existing C++ framworks containing custom compilation and/or memory management systems.
 Not to mention...
 Haxe generated C++ is bloated, confusing, and heavily reliant on hxcpp-exclusive structures.

-Now, normally this isn't a problem as Haxe automatically compiles the C++, and most Haxe users let the libraries do all the work.
-However, sometimes things just aren't that easy.
+Now, normally this isn't a problem as Haxe automatically compiles the C++, and most Haxe users can work with frameworks and libraries that have already done the heavy lifting.
+However, not every project has such a luxury.
 If you're looking to target C++ exclusively with your Haxe project and want a bit more ease in using/creating C++ code, this might be the project for you.

 **Haxe to "Free C++"** attempts to resolve the aformentioned issues by converting Haxe to C++ in the simpliest way possible. *Instead of garbage collection,* modern smart pointers are used. *Instead of nullability,* the `optional<T>` type is used.
 C++ templates are used to translate anonymous structures and dynamic types.
 In general, modern C++ types are used to translate Haxe code to how it would be written if it were written in C++ to begin with.